JetBrains/resharper-devguide/Platform/VisualStudio/CustomHives.md

     devenv.exe /ReSharper.Internal

->**Note** The command line for the other products is the same, replacing `ReSharper.Internal` with `dotCover.Internal`, `dotMemory.Internal` or `dotTrace.Internal`.
+> **NOTE** The command line for the other products is the same, replacing `ReSharper.Internal` with `dotCover.Internal`, `dotMemory.Internal` or `dotTrace.Internal`.

 ![Dialog offering to relocate to a per-user registration](relocate_to_per_user.png)

 If you click "Yes, make the extension run in this hive only", ReSharper will restart Visual Studio as admin, and move the registration files from the Visual Studio `Common7\IDE\Extensions` folder in `Program Files` to `%LOCALAPPDATA%\Microsoft\VisualStudio\X.X\Extensions`, where `X.X` is the version of Visual Studio (this is supported for Visual Studio 2010+).
 ReSharper will also update the `HKCU\Software\Microsoft\VisualStudio\X.X\ExtensionManager\EnabledExtensions` registry key to add the new location as an enabled extension.

->**Warning** Moving the registration from per-machine to per-user means that only the current user will be able to run ReSharper.
+> **WARNING** Moving the registration from per-machine to per-user means that only the current user will be able to run ReSharper.
 All other users will not see ReSharper in their Visual Studio.
 They will also need to go through this process, by first resetting ReSharper to a per-machine install, which won't affect the existing user's per-user registration.
 To reset the per-machine install, repair the install.

 ## Moving to an experimental instance